 Here are a few places you can find a good stash of vintage sheets:

 1. Start looking for vintage sheets at a local thrift shop.
 When I initially started my search for vintage sheets, I went about once a week to two local thrift shops.
 This is completely hit and miss in my area, but it wasn’t too defeating that I stopped going.
 Almost every other visit, I came home with something.

 2. Watch your newspapers for local estate sales.
 Sometimes you’ll find an estate sale loaded with vintage sheets.
-You may have to act fast since others will gobble them up just as quickly there.
-Many dealers are quick to watch estate sales since they know they can find lots as once.
+You may have to act fast since devoted collectors will gobble them up very quickly there.
+Many dealers are quick to watch estate sales since they know they can find lots at once.